diaakasem/diaa.me/README.md

 ### To Develop locally

-From within `./blog/` dirextory execute:
+From within `./blog/` directory execute:

 ```sh